 It wouldn't even be such a bad thing to have, this default radar, if it didn't have one lousy tendency---to go autonomic with a mind of its own after a continuous use.
 What basically happens is that over a time we may become literally addicted to looking for "bad" things happening around us and in this world.

 It's not anymore some bears chasing us in National Parks, or possible muggers lurking from dark alleys, or terrorists planting bombs at public places---now it's just about anything which we ably interpret as "bad".

 The more we are noticing things that are not in harmony with our tastes, wishes, plans, interests, intellectual preferences---the more trigger-happy becomes our negative feedback mechanism.

 Guess what happens with our capacity to be pleased.
-You got it, it becomes harder and harder to please us, for no other reason but because we get wired in our brain to interpret everything as carrying a seed of something threatening to our psycho-physical well being.
+You got it, it becomes harder and harder to please us, for no other reason but because we get wired in our brain to interpret everything as carrying a seed of something threatening to our precious asses.

 Addicted to Complaining

 That's the point at which so many of us may turn into controlling or complaining freaks, agonizing to squeeze some satisfaction from others, but not able to---just like a person whose sneeze always gets cut short and he can't make it.

 In a certain sense we assume a hypochondriac's mentality, "only feeling good when feeling bad", as that comes more "natural" to us.
 For an example, it becomes so sweet to gossip that some of us "just can't wait to tell...", and we are "dying to find out..."---some of you may be able to replace dots with certain personal experiences.

 Moreover, so many of us may have that gossiping treat as the only motivation to attend a get-together event.
 With no juicy stories to share, it's bound to turn into a waste of time.